 • That a limited liability company has not used up half or more of its share capital.

-• SMEs must, upon our request, be able to demonstrate that they have the financial means to carry out the project according to their budget in proposal.
+• SMEs must be able to demonstrate, upon our request, that they have the financial means to carry out the project according to their budget in proposal.
 They cannot use public funding or their own funds intended for other project to cover project costs in this call for proposals.

 In the decision we state how much of the costs we cover for each organisation.
 You cannot appeal our decision, but you are welcome to apply to us again at another time.